-3.9 Extensions and Changes to a Non Conforming Use
+3.9 Extensions and Changes to a Non-Conforming Use

-3.9.1 A person must not:
+3.9.1.
+A person must not:

-- (a) alter or extend a non conforming use; - (b) erect, alter or extend a building used in conjunction with or in furtherance of a non conforming use; or - (c) change the use of land from a non conforming use to another non conforming use; without first having applied for and obtained development approval under the Scheme. - 3.9.2 An application for development approval under this clause is to be advertised in accordance with the provisions contained in Clause 64 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2. - 3.9.3 Where an application is for a change of use from an existing non conforming use to another non conforming use, the local government is not to grant its development approval unless the proposed use is less detrimental to the amenity of the locality than the existing non conforming use and is, in the opinion of the local government, closer to the intended purpose of the zone.
+- a) alter or extend a non-conforming use; - b) erect, alter or extend a building used in conjunction with or in furtherance of a nonconforming use; or

+- change the use of land from a non-conforming use to another non-conforming use; without first having applied for and obtained Development Approval under the Scheme. - 3.9.2.
+An application for Development Approval under this clause is to be advertised in accordance with the provisions contained in Clause 64 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2. - 3.9.3.
+Where an application is for a change of use from an existing non-conforming use to another non-conforming use, the local government is not to grant its Development Approval unless the proposed use is less detrimental to the amenity of the locality than the existing non-conforming use and is, in the opinion of the local government, closer to the intended purpose of the zone.

-3.10 Discontinuance of Non Conforming Use
+3.10 Discontinuance of Non-Conforming Use

-Where a non conforming use of any land has been discontinued for a period of 6 months the land must not be used after that period otherwise than in conformity with the provisions of the Scheme.
+Where a non-conforming use of any land has been discontinued for a period of 6 months the land must not be used after that period otherwise than in conformity with the provisions of the Scheme.

-3.11 Termination of a Non Conforming Use
+3.11 Termination of a Non-Conforming Use

-The local government may effect the discontinuance of a non conforming use by the purchase of the land, or by the payment of compensation to the owner or occupier or to both the owner and occupier of that land, and may enter into an agreement with the owner for that purpose.
+The local government may affect the discontinuance of a non-conforming use by the purchase of the land, or by the payment of compensation to the owner or occupier or to both the owner and occupier of that land, and may enter into an agreement with the owner for that purpose.